prometheus-operator/prometheus-operator/Documentation/proposals/0001/README.md

 status: published
 authors: Michael Deffenbaugh <mike@zeroent.net>
 ---
+This proposal workflow was taken directly from the [tinkerbell project](https://github.com/tinkerbell/proposals) and full credit goes to them.
+Visit the linked repo for more details.
 ## Summary

 _(**These notes in parenthesis describe the purpose of each section.** The